DrPritt/terminal-tetris/README.md

 make all
 ```

-You should see a "main" file in the /terminal-tetris directory!
+You should see a "main" file in the project root.

 3. After compiling all the files you can run the executable by doing:

 NB!
 It is highly recommended to run this in a regular terminal (not in some text editor for example VS Code)!

 ```bash